astlouys/Pico-Green-Clock/README.md

 # Pico Green Clock
+Version 6.00 coming soon !! (a few days / a few weeks)...

+Main feature added in version 6.00: Green Clock configuration is now saved in Pico's flash memory.
+So, in case of a reboot and / or power failure, no need to reconfigure the options since the clock read the last active configuration from flash instead of initializing with default options.

+Keep watching !

 Version 5.00 is now available.

 Add support for BME280 sensor for temperature, relative humidity and barometric pressure.